ARKUS liga

-The Serbian Handball Super League (Суперлига Србије у рукомету / Superliga Srbije u rukometu) is the top men's handball league in Serbia.
-It was founded in 2006.
+The Serbian Handball ARKUS liga (АРКУС лига / ARKUS liga) is the top men's handball league in Serbia.
+It was founded in 2006 to replace the Serbia and Montenegro Handball Super League.

 Rules

 Competition format

 The league is operated by the Handball Federation of Serbia.
 It is composed of 12 teams.
+In the main round each team plays each other twice, home and away.
+The four best placed teams meet in a play-off.